n-Track Frequently Asked Questions

 Buffering comes into play because the less buffering you have the smaller must be the chunk of work that n-Track assigns to each core, so as buffering decreases the efficiency of splitting the work decreases too and you reach a point where it's faster to just use a single core.
 It's kind of like dividing work between people: if you have many dishes to wash you finish quicker if you many people and assign to each a portion of the available work.
 But if you put 4 people to wash 1 single dish you're likely to be slower than one lone washer.

 Again depending on the song and CPU type (speed, number of cores, cache, shared vs non-shared cache) the point where single core may perform better than multiple cores may be from 64 to 256 samples per buffer.
 You can test this by toggling the 'Multithreaded audio processing' box in Preferences/Options and then performing mixdowns of a test song and measuring the time each mixdown takes for decreasing buffering settings.
-Follows results mixing down a benchmark song on various systems.
-The benchmark song consists of the Sometimes n-Track sample song (that can be download from the download page), with an instance of the n-Track Reverb (with default preset) on each track (instead of on just a couple of tracks in the original song) to make the song more CPU heavy.

-4 Gb RAM installed (3.25 Gb recognised by 32 bit XP) n-Track 32 bit on XP 32 Bit Service Pack 3, all meter windows closed.
+n-Track 32 bit on XP 32 Bit Service Pack 3, all meter windows closed.

 Measuring the time it takes to mixdown the whole song to a 16 bit .wav file.